Rob Kardashian Reportedly Relying On Family For Help With Dream Following Split

-Rob Kardashian seems to be having a tough time following his most recent split with fiancée Blac Chyna.
+Rob Kardashian seems to be having a tough time following his most recent split with fiancee Blac Chyna.
 Reports state he’s relying on family to help him care for 4-month-old Dream.

 The 29-year-old is reported to not be taking care of his health as he copes with the breakup, which seems to be for good this time as he and Chyna continue to live separately.
 Rob is also reportedly not ready to care for baby Dream on his own yet, either.